A Modern Theory of Cross-Validation through the Lens of Stability: Regression Model Selection Under Squared Loss

 \subsection{Rolling Validation}

-In this subsection we present an online version of the LOOCV model selection method, and establish consistency results under the same linear regression setting and squared loss as in \Cref{subsec:3.1-yang07}.
+In this subsection, we present an online version of the LOOCV model selection method, and establish consistency results under the same linear regression setting with the squared loss as in \Cref{subsec:3.1-yang07}.

-Recall that in the regression model we have $X_i=(Y_i,Z_i)$ such that $Y_i=f^*(Z_i)+\epsilon_i$ with zero-mean noise $\epsilon_i$ independent of $Z_i$.
+Recall that in the regression model, we have $X_i=(Y_i,Z_i)$ such that $Y_i=f^*(Z_i)+\epsilon_i$ with zero-mean noise $\epsilon_i$ independent of $Z_i$.
 The loss function is $\ell(x,f) = (y-f(z))^2$.

 Suppose we have two sequences of online estimates of $f^*$: $(\hat f_i^{(r)}:i\ge 1)$ for $r\in\{1,2\}$ satisfying \Cref{def:3.2-online-alg}.
 Again, the excess risk $\Psi_{r,n}$, defined in \eqref{eq:3.1-excess-risk}, will play an important role.
-Unlike in the batch setting, where we used the stochastic version of model quality gap (\Cref{asm:3.1-stochastic_domination}).
-In the online setting we will use a more transparent approach, where the model quality gap is stated in the expected excess risks
+Unlike in the batch setting, where we used the stochastic version of model quality gap (\Cref{asm:3.1-stochastic_domination}), in the online setting we will use a more transparent approach, where the model quality gap is stated in the expected excess risks

-We will assume that the expected excess risks converge at a certain speed, which serves the purpose of model quality comparison. \begin{assumption}[Model quality] There exists $0\le a_2\le a_1\le 1$ such that
+We will assume that the expected excess risks converge at a certain rate, serving the purpose of model quality comparison. \begin{assumption}[Model quality] There exist $0\le a_2\le a_1\le 1$ such that

 \end{assumption} \Cref{asm:3.3-rolling_model_quality} involves a chain of three inequalities.
 The most crucial one is the first inequality, which implies that the expected excess risk of model $1$ is less than that of model $2$ with a sufficient gap.
-When the two models have the same rates of convergence ($a_1=a_2$) the strict inequality ensures that the model $1$ is better in a similar flavor as \Cref{asm:3.1-stochastic_domination}.
+When the two models have the same rates of convergence ($a_1=a_2$), the strict inequality ensures that model $1$ is better than model $2$ by at least a constant fraction, similar to \Cref{asm:3.1-stochastic_domination}.
+A notable difference is that \Cref{asm:3.3-rolling_model_quality} makes assumptions about the expected excess risks, which are deterministic quantities.
+In contrast, \Cref{asm:3.1-stochastic_domination} is about the risks of fitted models, which are random quantities.

-Although it is more convenient to describe the model quality gap in terms of the expected excess risk $\psi_{r,n}$, it would also require additional argument to guarantee concentration of $\Psi_{r,n}$ around $\psi_{r,n}$.
-This will be achieved through stability conditions in \Cref{asm:3.3-rolling_stability} below. \begin{assumption}[Estimator stability] There exists positive constants $c$, $b_1$, $b_2$ such that, for $j\le i$, $r=1,2$,
+While it is more convenient to describe the model quality gap in terms of the expected excess risk $\psi_{r,n}$, the randomness of online model fittings needs to be controlled in order to guarantee concentration of $\Psi_{r,n}$ around $\psi_{r,n}$.
+This will be achieved through stability conditions in \Cref{asm:3.3-rolling_stability} below. \begin{assumption}[Estimator stability] There exist positive constants $c$, $b_1$, and $b_2$ such that, for $j\le i$, $r=1,2$,